VR’s Biggest Problem and How We Could (Maybe) Solve It

 Just imagine trying to make an FPS game without flanking, a MOBA without the ability to sidestep abilities, or an action-adventure game without running and jumping.

-And so, without proper movement, it ends up being very difficult to create games with anywhere near the depth of a PC or console game.
+So, without proper movement, it ends up being very difficult to create games with anywhere near the depth of a PC or console game.

 As it turns out, motion sickness can be triggered by all sorts of seemingly random things, like a UI popping up in the wrong way or an enemy sword bouncing around your peripheral vision.

 And even small amounts of motion sickness can stack up over 30 minutes or more to create an inexplicable feeling of discomfort that players won’t necessarily know is motion sickness.
+They’ll just come away not enjoying your game “for some reason”, which makes testing a pain.

 So, every time a developer makes a VR game, they’ll have to spend months of time just on testing for motion sickness and coming up with ways to mitigate it.